fernandofejzulla/Data_Mining_Final_Assignement/README.md

 python main.py <your_seed>
 ```

-The script loads data, builds signatures, executes LSH, outputs similar user pairs to result.txt and shows a scatter plot of similarity values.
+The script loads data, builds signatures, executes LSH, outputs similar user pairs to result.txt, shows a scatter plot of similarity values, and automatically terminates after the 30-minute time cap.